moudy/broccoli-taco/site/pages/documentation/sections/C. Templating/B. Dynamic Pages.md

 To create a 1:N mapping between an `index.hbs` template and data you can return an array as the page's data.
 The `filename` property is used as the path of the page.
-If no `filename` property is found then a hash of the data is used.
+If no `filename` property is found, a hash of the data is used.

 ``` js
 // site/pages/blog-post/data.js